-Activity # Component Activity for this Alternative Positive Negative No Effect X Example: Personnel will travel by horseback $\boxtimes$ 1 Six out of nine stations would be within wilderness $\boxtimes$ 2 All materials and equipment would be transported by helicopters $\boxtimes$ 3 Personnel would hike to and from the sites $\boxtimes$ 4 Installation would use power tools $\boxtimes$ 5 Access sites on foot for routine tuning and maintenance work $\boxtimes$ 6 Transport replacement batteries and other large or heavy components by helicopter $\boxtimes$ 7 Access sites by aircraft when objective hazards preclude access on foot $\boxtimes$
+Activity # Component Activity for this Alternative Positive Negative No Effect Х Example: Personnel will travel by horseback \boxtimes 1 Six out of nine stations would be within wilderness \boxtimes 2 All materials and equipment would be transported by helicopters \boxtimes 3 Personnel would hike to and from the sites \boxtimes 4 Installation would use power tools \boxtimes 5 Access sites on foot for routine tuning and maintenance work \boxtimes 6 Transport replacement batteries and other large or heavy components by helicopter \boxtimes 7 Access sites by aircraft when objective hazards preclude access on foot \boxtimes

 Helicopter trips to install monitoring stations would affect solitude when aircraft are flying over or landing in wilderness.
 Impacts would affect individuals encountering aircraft as well as those who could hear the aircraft from distant locations.
-These effects would vary among individuals, depending on where visitors encountered the helicopter use, and would be temporary and limited to about 42 trips during installation over a 2-month period (September and October) each year for 2 years, up to 6 flights for revegetation, and about 189 maintenance flights over a period of 30 years.
+These effects would vary among individuals, depending on where visitors encountered the helicopter use, and would be temporary and limited to about 42 trips during installation, up to 6 flights for revegetation, and about 138 maintenance flights over a period of 30 years.